XU-JIA-JUN/OpenWeed-GUI-PyQt5-YOLO/README.md

 ![Field Test](./Pictures/Test_video.gif "Field Test")

+# Models

-## Models
+## CottonWeedDet12
 OpenWeedGUI supports over 20 well-trained YOLO models for weed detection, offering the capability to identify more than 10 types of weeds.
 You can download weed detectors from YOLOv3 to YOLOv5 from this link:

 https://drive.google.com/drive/mobile/folders/15AloANR9ol9NZukM4l50CcT7sw8KX0iS?usp=share_link

-These models were trained based on [CottonWeedDet12](https://zenodo.org/records/7535814) dataset that contains 12-class weeds
+These models were trained based on [CottonWeedDet12](https://zenodo.org/records/7535814) dataset that contains 12-class weeds.